 - a parent or child included in the child support assessment dies

-You and the other parent get back together when you have a child support assessment
+You reconcile and you have a child support assessment

-If you and the other parent decide to get back together we can suspend child support arrangements for 6 months.
+If you and the other parent decide to get back together we can suspend a child support arrangement for 6 months.

-If 1 of you has another child support assessment with someone else, the children who are living with you will be treated as relevant dependent children in that assessment.
+If you or the other parent have another child support assessment with someone else, the children who are living with you will be treated as relevant dependent children in that assessment.

 If you separate again

 If you separate again within 6 months and the receiving parent did not already choose to end the assessment, either parent can reinstate the assessment by simply telling us you have separated again.
-The paying parent will only start paying child support from the new date of separation.
+The paying parent will start child support payments again from the new date of separation.